 - Interacting with real scientists who are passionate and informed about how your child thinks

-- Helping advance our understanding of the child’s mind
+- Helping advance our understanding of how children learn and develop

 - Receiving prizes of your child’s choosing to thank them for their help